natjiazhan/natjiazhan.github.io/_posts/2025-06-06-Trying-to-Get-Signals-Agent-to-Work.md

 ## Attempt 1: Line of Reasoning

+Before anything else, I tried a simple solution: teach the agent how to think more deliberately.
+I added a section to the system prompt to encourage a clear sequence of steps, almost like a scientific method for audio analysis.

+The idea was to help the agent reason its way through the problem:

+- Start with a full-spectrum FFT to find dominant frequency ranges.

+- Narrow in on specific ranges or time intervals using follow-up FFTs.

+- Formulate a hypothesis (e.g. "this might be a motor or a river") based on spectral structure.

+- Use Perplexity to gather external clues about typical sources with similar frequency behavior.

+- Compare and weigh the evidence before drawing a conclusion.

+In practice, this sometimes worked.
+The agent would identify a 120 Hz hum, note its consistency, search for sources of narrowband low-frequency tones, and suggest it was either an HVAC system or an engine.
+But too often, the analysis would short-circuit.
+The agent would detect a peak, guess at the cause, and skip deeper steps altogether.
+Or it would offer two contradictory explanations, like "natural water flow" and "electrical transformer", without resolving which was more likely.
+This revealed a core limitation: even with a structured prompt, the agent still didn’t have enough input to reason well.
+It could identify peaks and echo back facts, but it lacked descriptors like noisiness, periodicity, or entropy, all of which are essential when frequency alone isn’t enough.

 ## Attempt 2: Adding More Tools

 To give the agent more context beyond just frequency content, I added six new tools to ```functions.py```.
 Each was chosen to extract a different acoustic property that could help the agent reason about the nature of a sound, especially in edge cases where FFT data alone was ambiguous.